 Editor In Chief

 In addition to being Punctuation Boss and Shaman of Syntax at Listverse, Micah is a freelance writer and Workshop Moderator for Cracked.com and has spent time beekeeping and living with cultists and conspiracy theorists.
 He hasn’t decided which one was more painful, but they both produced good stories.
-He’s currently finishing a degree so he can teach students with autism.
+He also cares for children with autism.

 If you want Micah to explain something obscure in too much detail, tell him about a typo he missed, or have him give fake definitions to nonsense words, you can send him an email.

 Alex grew up in Barbados but, for reasons that sometimes escape him, currently lives in the part of London Hugh Grant never seems to film a movie in.
 He also does the initial fact-checking for most lists, which means that any glaring mistakes are probably his fault.
 You can email him with corrections or 419 scams here.

 Copy EditorDaniel Nest on Twitter Daniel Nest on Facebook

 Daniel traded a life in the cold country of Ukraine for a life in the cold country of Denmark.
 When not editing words on Listverse, Daniel writes words for Cracked.com and his own blog, Nest-Expressed.com.